joannajjliu/2021_Node_Demo/readme.md

             - POST returns 201 Create with created appointment json response
             - PUT returns 204 No Content when AppointmentID exists, else it will return 201 Create with created appointment json
         - **/appointment/routes.ts** calls the appropriate controller code from /appointment/controllers.ts, and links it to a relavant route, using .get, .post, .put, or .delete methods of express.Router(). express.Router() is then exported, for use in the root /src/index.ts file

+## Commit 5 - Create Supertests for Appointment API

+1. Our tests will use [Mocha](https://mochajs.org/#getting-started) as the test framework, and [Supertest](https://www.npmjs.com/package/supertest) to test HTTP calls.
+NOTE that supertest does not mock the data.
+Either we mock it ourselves, or supertest will modify the actual data in our data store.
+For now, we will keep supertest calling the same json file as the acutal Appointment service.
+In Commit 7 (Fine-tuning), we will create a separate json file specifically for testing Appointment, and split the routes used for testing, vs development: `npm i -D mocha supertest @types/supertest @types/mocha`
+2. In package.json, add a test script: `"test": "mocha --watch"`
+3. In the root directory, create a .mocharc.json file.
+Copy the contents of .mocharc.json file in this repo into your locally created .mocharc.json file:
+    - **Install** `npm i ts-node`.
+You'll need this library for tests, as structured in this repo: to watch for changes in typescript files directly, without needing to first compile to javascript.
+    - Notice the `--watch` flag in the test script as well as the `"watch": true` in the .mocharc.json file.
+Both watch are required, in order to watch both changes in test (.spec.ts) files, as well as changes in typescript files.
+    - Notice the `"spec": "**/*.spec.ts"` property in .mocharc.json.
+This registers any files with extension `.spec.ts` as test files, and will be run by Mocha.
+4. In /src/api/components/appointment directory, create a test file, `appointment.spec.ts`.
+If you aren't familiar with supertest, follow the documentation for [Supertest](https://www.npmjs.com/package/supertest) to create tests for GET, POST, PUT, and DELETE appointment:
+    - In /src/api/components/appointment/service.ts from commit 4, the path p in readFileAsync and writeFileAsync functions, uses a root directory of `path.dirname(require.main.filename)`.
+Unfortunately, this path links to whichever root directory a script is being run from.
+    In the case of mocha (i.e. during `npm run test`), its root directory is `/node_modules/mocha/bin`.
+However, we want to keep the root directory as `/src` for our API tests calls.
+Therefore, we declare a global context variable, with appRoot property, in the src/index.ts file.
+We then import the context into the Appointment service.ts file, to access the global appRoot value.

+    ```javascript
+    // src/index.ts
+    const context = {
+        appRoot: path.resolve(__dirname) //set global variable for appRoot
+    };

+    export { context };
+    ...

+    // src/api/components/appointment/service.ts
+    import { context } from '../../../index';

+    const readFileAsync = () => {
+        const p = path.join(context.appRoot, ...);
+        ...
+    }
+    ```

+    - OPTIONAL: install the async library, to test multiple requests in a single `it` block.
+In the repo code, this was used to test multiple DELETE requests in one block: `npm i async` and `npm i -D @types/async`

+5. Run `npm run test` and watch the terminal, ensuring all tests are running as expected.